 These days attendees don’t need to go physically to a conference to hear an expert, there is more than enough content available on the Internet.
 So, the big questions are: What attendees actually want from the events?
-How you as an event manager can bring new value to the table?
+How you as an event manager can bring new value to the table with interactive events?

 Presentations are here to stay but their format should definitely improve.
 For example, TED has brought storytelling at the conferences to the masses.
 Instead talking about one topic 60 minutes, TED organisers capped the time to 18 minutes, which is more than enough time to deliver and get the idea.